An end-to-end KNN-based PTV approach for high-resolution measurements and uncertainty quantification: Validation

 Table \ref{Tab.ERRPin} reports the parameter $\langle\delta_{RMS}\rangle$, i.e. a spatial mean of the above mentioned $\delta_{RMS}$.
 For DEPTV and RaSeedGAN the test was performed with different bin sizes but for brevity in the table only the best results are reported.
 The KNN-PTV is carried out on datasets with a different number of images ($1000$, $2000$, $3000$ and $4737$).

 Although RaSeedGAN obtains the best performance, we observe that KNN-PTV is able to progressively reduce the error by increasing the number of samples.

 Finally, we attempt to pinpoint the sources of error in the KNN-PTV process.
-According to the Guide to Expression of Uncertainty in Measurement of the International Organization for Standardization \citep{schneider2017international} the errors can be categorised as random and systematic.
+According to the Guide to Expression of Uncertainty in Measurement of the International Organisation for Standardisation \citep{schneider2017international} the errors can be categorised as random and systematic.
 While the first one is related to aleatory processes that can affect a measurement, the second one, according to the definition accepted by the PIV community, might not be constant, as reported in \citet{sciacchitano2019uncertainty}, and in contrast with the definition provided by \citet{coleman2018experimentation}.
-Following \citet{scarano2003theory}, in cross-correlation-based PIV analysis (and in general for algorithms estimating the velocity field as a moving average, see for instance the adaptive EPTV by \citealp{raiola2020adaptive}) the systematic error is proportional to the second-order spatial derivative of the velocity field and to the window size.
+Following \citet{scarano2003theory}, in cross-correlation-based PIV analysis (and in general for algorithms estimating instantaneous/average velocity fields as a moving average, see e.g. \citealp{kahler2012resolution,raiola2020adaptive}) the systematic error is proportional to the second-order spatial derivative of the velocity field and to the window size.
 To describe this effect, we search evidences of correlation between the error distribution and the hessian tensor $\boldsymbol{H}$, defined as:

 Since it is based on moving averages (although both in spatial and feature-space dimensions), a systematic error source can be identified in the modulation effect due to the second-order spatial derivative.
 Our results show a relatively weak, but still significant correlation, with the mean correlation coefficient between $\boldsymbol{\delta}= \sqrt{\boldsymbol{u}^2 - \boldsymbol{u}_{DNS}^2}$ and the Frobenius norm of $\boldsymbol{H}$ being $0.434$.